Separation and divorce

 If you’re married, you can add this claim to your application for divorce.

 If you’re de facto partners, you can claim it in an application at the same time as your other claims concerning your separation.
 If it’s your only application, you need to prepare an “Originating Application” to file at the courthouse.
-The court or division you need to apply to depends on the amount claimed:
+The court you need to apply to depends on the amount claimed.
+To help you determine the court, visit a legal clinic or speak with a lawyer or a notary.

 An error has occured.
 Please try again later.